Category:

 9. Lexion

 Lexion is a contract management platform that keeps things simple.
-The AI handles contract intake, drafting support, and review tracking, but without forcing users to leave email.
+The AI assists with contract intake, provides drafting support, and tracks reviews, all without requiring users to switch tools or learn a new system.

 Lexion